Welcome to Advantech Digital

 Retail and E-commerce

 Retail and e-commerce businesses, such as Amazon and Apple, also employ JIT manufacturing to maintain a competitive advantage.
-Amazon implements JIT manufacturing in its operations by utilizing Just-In-Time inventory management, ensuring stock is supplied to meet production or consumer demand in a timely manner, without unnecessary anticipation.
+Amazon implements JIT manufacturing in its operations by utilizing Just-In-Time inventory management, ensuring stock is supplied to meet production or consumer demand in a timely manner without unnecessary anticipation.

 Apple has profited from utilizing JIT manufacturing in its supply chain by synchronizing production with demand, limiting holding costs, and decreasing inventory levels.